 Time management is a skill that is difficult to master but can be done with a little planning, focus, and sometimes, technology can help.

 As church leaders and employees, we know that our salary is paid through the tithes of others.
 This fact makes it even more important to manage our precious time.

 This can be particularly challenging because of the unique nature of a church and the unexpected member crisis that needs to be dealt with.

 Learning some time management secrets can help keep the organization focused on achieving its mission and strategy – and get more done!

 1. Know What Needs to Be Done

-This results in performing tasks that may or may not be helping them achieve what is most important for the success of the organization.
+This ambiguity results in performing tasks that may or may not be helping to achieve what is most important for the organization’s success.

-Every organization should have a strategic plan that results in goals targeted at achieving that strategy.
+Every organization should have a strategic plan that results in goals to achieve its strategy.